 - Purchased goods and services These emissions are calculated using an Extended Environmental Input-Output (EEIO) modelling method based on spend, material and country of purchase. - Capital goods These emissions are calculated using an EEIO modelling method, based on capex spend and corresponding GBP/kgCO2e EEIO factors. - Fuel- and energy-related activities not included in scope 1 or scope 2.
 These emissions are calculated using a process-based method (fuel and electricity consumption multiplied by emission factors). - Upstream transportation and distribution.
 These emissions include transportation and distribution of goods, based on weight and distance. - Waste generation in operations.
 The calculations include waste generated across Bunzl sites as well as water consumption, considered for supply and treatment.
-Waste reporting is separated into landfill, incineration and recycling and multiplied by the relevant conversion factor. - Business travel As an international business we consider our main business travel impact is air travel.
+Waste reporting is separated into landfill, incineration and recycling and multiplied by the relevant conversion factor.

+- Business travel As an international business we consider our main business travel impact is air travel.
 Various conversion factors based on distance and class of travel have been used. - Employee commuting.
 Calculation based on average employee commuting distances and applicable conversion factors. - Downstream transportation and distribution.
 Calculation of transportation and distribution of goods between Bunzl's wholesale clients' distribution centres, based on weight and distance of product shipped, multiplied by corresponding vehicle emission factors. - Use of sold products.
 Includes the estimated emissions from the direct use-phase of sold products over their expected lifetime (i.e., emissions from the use of products that directly consume energy (fuels or electricity) during use. - End-of-life treatment of sold products.
 These included the emissions of waste management during the disposal or treatment of sold products.

-4.5 CO2 intensity indicators
+4.7 CO2 intensity indicators

-Our $CO_2$ emissions are represented as an index against £m revenue at actual exchange rate.
+Our CO_2 emissions are represented as an index against £m revenue at actual exchange rate.
+The revenue of entities that are not yet reporting environmental data is excluded from the revenue figure used in the index calculation.
 In case of significant movement in the exchange rates of sterling against other currencies during a reporting year, index calculations may be carried out at constant exchanges rate so that the foreign exchange translation effect can be determined.

-4.6 EHS incidents
+4.8 EHS incidents